This article is recommended for individuals near the beginning of their careers

 To ensure your resume makes a positive impression, I recommend enlisting the help of another person to review your document.
 Fresh eyes can catch errors that you might have overlooked.

 Another pitfall to watch out for is the repetitive use of descriptive words.
 If you find yourself repeating the same words throughout your resume, you may want to use a thesaurus to add some variation.
-Tools like WordHippo can be a great resource for finding synonyms and enhancing the overall quality of your writing.
+Tools like WordHippo and ChatGPT can be a great resource for finding synonyms and enhancing the overall quality of your writing.

 Critical resume don'ts